-- before cancer treatments such as surgery, chemotherapy or pelvic radiotherapy that are likely to lead to partial or complete egg loss
+- cancer treatments such as surgery, chemotherapy or pelvic radiotherapy that are likely to lead to partial or complete egg loss or damage

-- before surgery to remove the ovaries, e.g. endometriosis or ovarian cysts
+- surgery to remove the ovaries, e.g. endometriosis or ovarian cysts

-- due to some other rare medical conditions and drug treatments that might affect a woman’s eggs
+- other rare medical conditions and drug treatments that might affect a woman’s eggs

 What is involved in egg freezing?